teodororicciardello/kubernetes-the-hard-way/docs/03-compute-resources.md

 The compute instances in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) 18.04, which has good support for the [containerd container runtime](https://github.com/containerd/containerd).
 Each compute instance will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.
 > In the below commands the variable `$AMI` will be used for the AMI id of the Ubuntu 18.04.
 It is suggested to take the last AMI id from the console or via API to have the latest updates.

+### Prepare SSH Access

+In AWS during the provisioning of the machine must be selected the private key that will be used to access the machine.

+In order to create the key the first time follow the instructions on [EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+Once you have created the key pair download it and store it locally.

+In the below and the following instructions will be assumed the key pair `default-key` stored locally in the path referenced as `KEY_PATH="~/default-key.pem"`.
+Ensure to modify accordingly key and path for your needs.

 ### Kubernetes Controllers

-First you create the instance to host the Kubernetes control plane.
-In this and the next paragraph the id will be retrieved for each instance and stored in an array variable.
+First you create the instances to host the Kubernetes control plane.
+> In this and the next paragraph the id will be retrieved for each instance and stored in an array variable.

 Create three compute instances for the controllers: